PresqueIsleWineDev/infra-docs/README.md

 This is the overview of my plans to transition our internal systems (and eventually external) away from external IT management to our own infrastructure and management.

 This document intends on being as complete as possible.
-The current state of this document is certainly incomplete, and likely will remain incomplete until LEFCON provides more details about our current setup.
-This document will be periodically updated as plans, information, and progress changes.

 Document Format: GitHub-flavored `Markdown`.